Contributed by Tara Nagar on 2024-07-16

 Turn on diff mode using the toggle on the upper right of the table.

-to an object with input
+string to an object with input and chat_history fields.

 All of our rows scored 60% in this experiment.
 If we look into each trace, this means the submitted answer includes all the details from the expert answer with some additional information.